 - M-Bus (Meter-Bus) is a European standard for remote reading of gas or electricity meters.
 M-Bus is also usable for other types of consumption meters and is made for communication on two wires, making it very cost-effective.

 - You might also come across the DLMS/COSEM or Device Language Message Specification/Companion Specification for Energy Metering.
 The DLMS/COSEM protocol is not specific to electricity metering, and can also be used for gas, water and heat metering.
 Communication issues can be solved via optical probe, which is another device that serves as an interface for data exchange between an electric meter, gas meter, heating meter, water meter, etc.

 Although DEXGate2 is a Modbus gateway, you can also connect it to other protocols.

 For example, you can use gateways that have been specially designed to allow monitoring and bidirectional control of all the parameters and functionalities of BACNet or KNX systems, etc. from ModBus installations.
 Or, you can monitor DLMS fiscal meters by measuring their pulse outputs (electrical or optical pulses) with a pulse counter based on Modbus.

-Of course you can use third-party gateways based on these other protocols (such as the M-Bus Gateway ELVACO CME-2100 for example, which is already integrated into DEXCell), or you can integrate new ones using our API.
+Of course, you can use third-party gateways based on these other protocols (such as the M-Bus Gateway ELVACO CME-2100 for example, which is already integrated into DEXMA), or you can integrate new ones using our API.

-Finally, you can send data to DEXCell using existing hardware or SCADA, without using any protocols.
-This can be done just by sending files (.csv .txt .xml, etc) using FTP or e-mail directly to DEXCell.
+Finally, you can send data to DEXMA Platform using an existing hardware or SCADA, without using any protocols.
+This can be done just by sending files (.csv .txt .xml, etc) using FTP or e-mail directly to DEXMA Platform.
 This is a very popular method that enables data sharing between different systems, without the need of installing new hardware at all!

-If you still have hardware questions, sign up to get them answered in real time by our in-house expert:
+If you still have hardware questions, sign up to get them answered in this video training by our in-house expert: